RobinWeitzel/nn-project/_posts/2019-04-22-encoding-a-move-p2.md

 Both the matrix representation and the NLP approach look very promising.
 How can we decide which one is best?
-In the next chapter I will devise an unsupervised training scenario to evaluate both.
+In the next few chapters I will devise an unsupervised training scenario to evaluate both.